osalvador/ReplicaDB/README.md

 - **SymetricDS**: It was the best option of all, but I was looking for a smaller solution, mainly focused on performance.
 SymmetricDS is intrusive since installs database triggers that capture data changes in a data capture table.
 This table requires maintenance.
 SymmetricDS is more like a CDC system based on triggers.
 - **Sqoop**: Sqoop is what I was looking for, but oh! it is only valid for Hadoop.
-- **Kettel** and **Talend**: Both are very complete ETL tools, but for each of the different source and sink tables that I have to replicate, I should do a custom development
+- **Pentaho** and **Talend**: Both are very complete ETL tools, but for each of the different source and sink tables that I have to replicate, I should do a custom development

 # Installation